 Also, you must be 18 or over with valid ID – children are not allowed, even with their parents.
 And child-free doesn’t mean it’s a place to party: no drugs or alcohol are allowed (a vehicle search will be conducted before you enter).
 Make sure to buy your tickets in advance, because no drive-up admissions are permitted!

 - Go canoeing, kayaking or SUPing on Harrod’s Creek

-Harrod’s Creek is a beautiful, scenic creek that connects to the Ohio River.
+Harrod’s Creek is a beautiful, scenic creek that connects to the Ohio River and one of the best places to go kayaking in Louisville.
 Parts of the creek are home to a Great Blue Heron Rookery, so keep your eyes out for giant herons and their awkward, fluffy babies.
 And as you paddle along, keep an eye out for the beach!
 The small, sandy beach is the perfect place to stop and rest for a while.

 Rent a kayak or canoe from Nachand Canoe & Kayak, or take a 10-mile SUP tour from Harrod’s Creek all the way to the Ohio River with Endless Summer Paddle.
 You can even hike to the beach as well if getting on the water isn’t your thing.

 - Check out Kentucky Kingdom & Hurricane Bay